WRDSTech/documentations/Stock Ranking Query System High Level Design.md

     * ranking score of factor 1
     * ranking score of factor n (if any)

+#### Factor Customization (Advanced Requirement)

+* Users can customize their own factors based on system built-in factors and data

 #### Representative User-Journey

 A user wants to get the top 20 stocks based on the Quick Ratio, ROE and EV/EBITDA in order to assess stocks in terms of debt repayability, profitability, and valuation.
 The user want to exclude stocks with market cap under $100 million.
 He or she select "market cap" as the filter condition, select the condition to be "larger or equal to", and enter $100 million.
 Then the user select "Quick Ratio, ROE and EV/EBITDA" as ranking factors.
 Equal weights are given to all factors.
 All factors are set to rank in descending order.
 When the user submit the request, the ranking will be calculated by the weighted sum of all ranking scores of the chosen factors.
 Then the user can view the result includingh tickers, names, ranking scores, and factor scores.
 The user can also export the result as excel.